Controversial Reddit communities: European

 r/European was a far-right white nationalist subreddit focused on news relating to Europe.
 It was founded in 2013 after r/europe banned hate speech.
 Its users often promoted antisemitic, Islamophobic, and racist content, and an informal survey showed that 17% of the sub's users openly identified as Nazis.
 The sub was set to private by its moderators, and in 2016 it was quarantined by the sitewide administrative staff in response to a post where a user bragged about assaulting a Muslim refugee.
 The users subsequently migrated to r/The_Donald, and then to r/Mr_Trump following a dispute with r/The_Donald's moderators.
 Reddit banned r/European on March 12, 2018, for violating its content policies.

 Efilism

 r/Efilism was a subreddit centered around the philosophy of EFILism (life spelled backwards), a radical extension of antinatalism that views all life as inherently harmful due to the suffering embedded in biological existence.
-Members discussed topics such as the ethics of reproduction, ecological extinction, and pessimistic takes on consciousness, often citing the ideas of controversial online figures such as Inmendham.
+Members discussed topics such as the ethics of reproduction, ecological extinction, and pessimistic takes on consciousness, often citing the ideas of controversial online figures such as Gary Inmendham, EFILism's apparent creator.
 The subreddit was ultimately banned on May 18, 2025 after being found in violation of Reddit's self-harm policies.
+The ban took place a day after the 2025 Palm Springs fertility clinic bombing; the perpetrator of the bombing had directly mentioned several Reddit communities, including r/efilism, in his writings.